maxweinstein77/30DaysofPython/README.md

 # 30 Days of Python

-This repo contains my code from the [30 Days of Python](https://github.com/Asabeneh/30-Days-Of-Python) course.
+This repo contains my code for the [30 Days of Python](https://github.com/Asabeneh/30-Days-Of-Python) course.

 ## 📅 Progress